Little is more sacred to the concert goer than the tour or concert T-shirt.

 - Use a delicate or “medium” wash setting.
 That high spin will suck the life out of your shirt.

 Using these techniques gives years of wearing enjoyment.
 (See exhibit D for a Rush shirt from 1990 that did not get special treatment.)
 If followed religiously, that concert shirt from 20 years ago can still get a starting rotation nod.
-Of course, wearing and washing once a week, like any article of clothing, degrades the fabric and graphics over time rendering it useless.
+Of course, wearing and washing once a week, like any article of clothing, degrades the fabric and graphics over time renders it useless.
 Space out your wears and when signs of aging appear cut back to special occasions.